 Upon successful completion of this course, you will be able to:

-- Recall the principles of ecology in a natural system and apply these principles to the management of urban trees and woodland environments
+- Recall the principles of ecology and apply these principles to the management of urban trees

-- Select appropriate tree species for specific sites based on soil conditions, climate, and site needs or planting objectives (shade, erosion control, etc.)
+- Select appropriate tree species for specific sites based on soil conditions, climate, site needs, and planting objectives

-- Utilize the best management principles and cultural practices to ensure tree health and longevity
+- Describe the best management principles and cultural practices that ensure tree health and longevity

 - Identify damaging agents and recommend appropriate corrective action